martinjc/cmt112/content/part-1/html-and-css-intro/html-intro-lab/index.md

  create mode 100644 Week1/index.html
 ```

+{{% alert info %}}
-!> This is the same process we'll use whenever we want to save a copy of our work - first `git add` the code to our staging area, then `git commit` the code to our repository.
+This is the same process we'll use whenever we want to save a copy of our work - first `git add` the code to our staging area, then `git commit` the code to our repository.
 You should do this from now on whenever you have made a significant change to your work (there will be reminders to do this occasionally!).
+{{% /alert %}}

 ### Developer Tools